fieldtrip/website/workshop/cuttingeegx/squids_vs_opms.md

 ```

-We start by removing trials that have higher variance than 8e-25 Tesla-squared, then assess the channels.
-Removing trials also reduces channel variance, so no need to reject any channels.
+We start by removing trials that have higher variance (bottom-left plot).
+Based on our data, a reasonable threshold to choose is 8e-25 Tesla-squared.
+Next, we assess the channel variance (top-right plot).
+Removing trials with high variance resulted in reducing the channel variance too, so no need to reject any channels.

 {% include image src="/assets/img/workshop/cuttingeegx/cuttingeegx_ft_rejectvisual.png" width="500" %}